levos-snr/lewisodero-website/README.md

 ## Description

 This portfolio is more than just a static website.
-It includes dynamic elements and animations powered by jQuery to enhance the user experience.
+It includes dynamic elements and animations powered by js to enhance the user experience.
 The navigation tabs, smooth scrolling, and interactive bubbles are just a few examples of the custom features implemented to make the site engaging and user-friendly.

 ---